-By bus: I caught a local bus from Belgrade to Kosovo and it’s important to note that – due to Serbia not recognising Kosovo’s sovereignty – you should visit the cities in that order rather than Kosovo first.
+By bus: during my Balkans itinerary, I caught a local bus from Belgrade to Kosovo and it’s important to note that – due to Serbia not recognising Kosovo’s sovereignty – you should visit the cities in that order rather than Kosovo first.
 Global companies like Flixbus don’t serve Pristina bus station but local buses do.
 Prizren (Kosovo) and Skopje (North Macedonia) are popular destinations to visit by bus before or after Pristina.

 From the bus station to the city, there are a few buses but the journey takes 40 minutes (at least according to Google Maps) including a walk.
 The drive only takes 10 minutes so I would advise taking a taxi; it will be less than €5.

 Walking: Pristina has the feel of a big town so most of the main attractions can be reached on foot.

 Public transport: there are a few buses that will take you to out-of-town Pristina attractions like Gërmia Park but they’re not the quickest or most efficient way to travel.
 Tickets cost around 50 cents in cash to the driver.